decentdao/decent-interface/IPFS_HOSTING.md

 Fractal's app hosting on IPFS consists of the following setup pieces:

 - `PINATA_API_KEY` and `PINATA_API_SECRET_KEY` repository secrets for a https://www.pinata.cloud/ account.
 A free account is limited to only 100 pinned files, so a paid account is necessary.
-- `PINATA_PIN_NAME` environment secrets for both the dev and prod apps.
-This string is arbitrary, and appears within the Pinata account to reference the app.
 - The Github workflow files `release-ipfs-dev.yaml` and `release-ipfs-prod.yaml` which trigger an upload and pinning of the static app files, which trigger on each push to the `develop` or `master` branches, respectively.
 - A [DNSLink](https://dnslink.dev/) set within Cloudflare that redirects a user running an IPFS node (see below) to the IPFS hosted version of the app.